Guide to the Early Start Denver Model

 The Early Start Denver Model (ESDM) approach to therapy uses core components of behavior therapies like applied behavior analysis (ABA) to treat young children, typically 1 to 4 years old.
-In 2021, this therapy is offered by a range of providers, including ABA therapists, psychologists, and occupational therapists.
+This therapy is offered by a range of providers, including ABA therapists, psychologists, and occupational therapists.

 ESDM uses play as a way to encourage this age group to interact with peers, caregivers, therapists, and parents.
 The therapy provides positive rewards for these interactions, so the child learns how to communicate and socialize more effectively.

 Children on the autism spectrum tend to socially isolate early.
 They become focused on learning about objects, which may become an obsessive interest later.
 They may not have strong verbal and nonverbal communication skills, gross or fine motor skills, or learning skills that would be seen in a neurotypical child.